 About one more second has elapsed when this photo was snapped; note the continued progress of the wastewater tank and the remaining tightness of the starboard yaw line.

-Since one knows the acceleration of gravity, and the distance between girders for reference, the precise time could be determined; about another second has passed when this next photo shows the foamy impact of the wastewater tank splattering on the ground below, happily not striking anyone.
+Since we know the acceleration of gravity, and the distance between girders for reference, the precise time could be determined; about another second has passed when this next photo shows the foamy impact of the wastewater tank splattering on the ground below, happily not striking anyone.
 (Fred Bamberger, playing hooky from day classes and the night shift at Acme News Photo to ride down to Lakehurst, finally got to the single telephone about 1 am to be told he was fired.
 When Fred explained he’d snapped a photo of the crash, he was rehired – and given a bonus.)

 On the accident’s 50th anniversary, Good Morning America’s Joel Siegel said “ …father of … one of the… cameramen here told me this story.
 Waiting for the ship to moor, nothing seemed to be happening, so the cameramen went out for coffee, as cameramen will.
 They left one man watching the equipment, and that’s when the Hindenburg exploded.
 He turned on everybody’s camera, saved everybody’s job.”

 The first exposed frames of the first camera set running barely catch the plummeting wastewater tank quickly exiting the frame as he struggles to start all three.
 Neither the newsreel cameras or released still photos capture the perfectly horizontal stern, which slams level into the ground, the four men therein stepping out with only minor injuries.